Applied signal processing

 The research is usually conducted in close collaboration with industry.
 By bridging knowledge gained through research with our extensive experience of industrial cooperation new innovative solutions are created.
 We solve “real problems, in real life”, in collaboration with industry, institutions and the public sector.

-The research in applied signal processing is mainly conducted at the Department of Applied Signal Processing.
+The research in applied signal processing is mainly conducted at the Department of Mathematics and Natural Sciences.

 Currently the research group conducts research within: